emhaihsan/MetaWill/MetaWill_PRD.md

 ## Conclusion

-iPROMISE represents a novel application of blockchain technology to solve the universal challenge of commitment fulfillment.
+MetaWill represents a novel application of blockchain technology to solve the universal challenge of commitment fulfillment.
 By creating financial incentives and a transparent validation system, the platform encourages users to follow through on their promises while generating positive social impact through its donation mechanism.